ThomsonTan/Halide/README_webassembly.md

 # Known Limitations And Caveats
 - We have only tested with EMCC_WASM_BACKEND=1; using the fastcomp backend can probably be made to work but we haven't attempted to do so.
-- Using the JIT requires that we link the `wasm-ld` tool into libHalide; with some work this need could (and should) probably be eliminated.
+- Using the JIT requires that we link the `wasm-ld` tool into libHalide; with some work this need could possibly be eliminated.
 - CMake support hasn't been investigated yet, but should be straightforward.
+(Patches welcome.)
 - OSX and Linux-x64 have been tested.
 Windows hasn't; it should be supportable with some work.
 (Patches welcome.)
 - The entire apps/ folder has not investigated yet.
 Many of them should be supportable with some work.
+(Patches welcome.)
 - We currently use d8 as a test environment for AOT code; we should probably use headless Chrome instead (this is probably required to allow for using threads in AOT code)

 # Known TODO:

 - There's some invasive hackiness in Codgen_LLVM to support the JIT trampolines; this really should be refactored to be less hacky.
-- How close is SIMD to being ready?
-Need to work with the WebAssembly/V8 team to assess.
 - Can we rework JIT to avoid the need to link in wasm-ld?
-This is probably doable, as the wasm object files produced by the LLVM backend are close enough to an executable form that we could likely make it work with some massaging on our side, but it's not clear whether this would be a bad idea or not (i.e., would it be unreasonably fragile).
+This might be doable, as the wasm object files produced by the LLVM backend are close enough to an executable form that we could likely make it work with some massaging on our side, but it's not clear whether this would be a bad idea or not (i.e., would it be unreasonably fragile).
 - Improve the JIT to allow more of the tests to run; in particular, externs with 64-bit arguments (doable but omitted for expediency) and GPU support (ditto).
 - Can we support threads in the JIT without an unreasonable amount of work?
 Unknown at this point.
 - Someday, we should support alternate JIT/AOT test environments (e.g. SpiderMonkey/Firefox).